subhajit-dubey/excel_vba_dbconn/README.md

 - MS Excel
 - OfficeSetup.exe*

+> [!NOTE]
 > *It is recently observed that the MS Office pack does not come loaded with the required libraries (DLLs).
 It was installed separately using the executable file [`OfficeSetup.exe`](https://c2rsetup.officeapps.live.com/c2r/download.aspx?ProductreleaseID=AccessRuntimeRetail&language=en-us)

+> [!IMPORTANT]
-OS Architecture (32 bit \ 64 bit) plays an important role in installation of both MS pack and the DLLs and you will need a MS Account to download.
+> OS Architecture (32 bit \ 64 bit) plays an important role in installation of both MS pack and the DLLs and you will need a MS Account to download.

 ## Code Setup